Book cover

 }

-It is worth mentioning two points about this test.
-First, it is implemented using JUnit, like the previous unit tests we studied in this chapter.
-That is, JUnit can be used for both unit and integration tests.
-Second, since it is an integration test, the class is tested with real dependencies, in this case, for a database.
-At the beginning of the test, this database is created with all the tables empty.
-Then, three appointments are saved and then retrieved from the database.
-Finally, an assert is called.
-Thus, this test exercises the main methods of our app, except those related to its graphical interface.
+Let’s examine two key aspects of this test.
+First, it is implemented using JUnit, similar to the unit tests discussed earlier in this chapter.
+This demonstrates that JUnit can be used for both unit and integration tests.
+Second, as an integration test, the class is tested with actual dependencies, specifically a database.
+The database is truncated before each test to ensure a clean state.
+The first test verifies that an empty database contains no questions, while the second test adds three questions and retrieves them, validating the results using four assertions on the list of questions.
+In summary, this test exercises the main methods of our forum system, excluding those related to its user interface.

 8.9 End-to-End Tests

-End-to-end tests—also called system tests or interface tests—are positioned at the top of the testing pyramid.
-These are tests that simulate the use of a system by a real user.
-They are the most expensive tests, requiring more effort to implement and taking the longest to execute.
+End-to-end tests—also known as system tests or interface tests—are positioned at the top of the testing pyramid.
+These tests simulate the use of a system by a real user.
+They are the most resource-intensive automated tests, requiring more effort to implement and taking the longest to execute.

 8.9.1 Example: Web System Test

-Selenium is a framework for automating the tests of web systems.
-The framework allows the implementation of tests that act like robots opening web pages, filling out forms, clicking buttons, checking responses, etc. An example—extracted and adapted from the Selenium documentation (link)—is shown below.
-This code simulates a Firefox user making a Google search for the word software.
-The test prints out the title of the page with the results of this search.
+Selenium is a framework for automating web system tests.
+This framework enables the creation of tests that behave like robots by opening web pages, filling out forms, clicking buttons, and checking responses.
+The following example—extracted and adapted from the Selenium documentation (link)—demonstrates this functionality.
+The code simulates a Firefox user making a Google search for the word software.
+Upon completion, the test prints out the title of the page with the search results.

 public class SeleniumExample {